solarwinds/ChessProject/ChessProject-Java/NOTES.md

     (in the same column).
 But the diagram shows that a pawn can also move forward two spaces (which, after a quick google to check, is allowed if the pawn is still in its "start position" column).
-    I think I'll use the diagram to guide me (though in real life this would have sparked off a conversation about the requirements), so I'll include that "start position" case in the logic.
+    I think I'll use the diagram to guide me (though in real life this would have sparked off a conversation about the requirements), so I'll include that "start position" case in the logic, even though that's arguably out-of-scope for this first sprint.

   - I'll implement *Pawn.Move()* in the simplest way I can think of, where all it needs to do is: